nystrom/rivo/docs/design.md

 `p : T` matches `v` if if `p` matches `v` and if the `v` has type `T`.

+## Evaluation contexts

+An expression may be evaluated in either _expression context_ or _pattern context_
 ## Formula definitions

 A `let` or `var` definition introduces variables in the body of a `data` definition.